Artist in Residence Program

-The residency is in historic Macaulay House.
+The residency is in historic Macaulay House (owned by Parks Canada, who maintains Macaulay House as part of the Klondike National Historic Sites Complex).
 There are 2 artists at a time in the house.
 Each artist gets a private bedroom and private studio space.
 There is shared kitchen, living room and a bathroom.
 Hi-speed internet is provided.
 Artists also have access to facilities at KIAC which include video equipment, art supplies, printing facilities, darkroom and performance space.

 To provide professional artists with unrestricted time and space to research, develop and produce ongoing or new body of works/projects.